News

 Swamp azaleas fill the garden's 70-acre native fernery in June along with several other azalea species throughout the spring, summer, and fall seasons.
 Learn more about the azaleas at Gibbs Gardens.

 Swamp azalea (Rhododendron viscosum) is a Coastal Virginia native with fragrant white blooms in early summer, later than most other azaleas.
-Although it cannot be planted in standing water, ...
+Although it cannot be planted in standing water, it can ...

 There are over 10,000 named azaleas varieties.
 The Extension Master Gardener plant sale offers over 17 varieties — spring bloomers, and Encore series.